 So what exactly does additional government spending mean for mortgage rates?
 Yahoo Finance tells us that the sharp rise in bond yields could spell higher rates throughout the year.
-The days of watching mortgage rates hit a record low after low as we did in 2020 could be over.
+The days of watching mortgage rates hit a record low after low as we did throughout 2020 and 2021 could be over.

 The wild card, of course, is COVID-19.
 If the virus intensifies and forces yet another round of lockdowns in various parts of the country, there’s a good chance that mortgage rates will drop.
 The same holds true if the new administration is unable to speed up the distribution of the vaccine.

-Forbes predicts a more optimistic scenario where the vaccine controls the spread, the economy improves, and society slowly returns to normal.
-In this case, mortgage rates would rise and realistically plateau around 3.2% later in the summer.
+Forbes predicted a more optimistic scenario where the vaccine controls the spread, the economy improves, and society slowly returns to normal.
 Buyers might not land a rate in the 2’s at the end of 2021, but they can still snag an incredibly low rate by historical standards.